Photo courtesy of the artist

 Why is the hand purple?

-Because purple can take on a wide variety of meanings, and it’s also a colour that’s not used by any political party.
+Because purple can take on a wide variety of meanings, and it’s also a color that’s not used by any political party.

 Has Zeman personally affronted you in any way?

 He did about 16 years ago when he said I should be in prison after the pink tank incident.
 He’s very pro-Russia, and he’s a perfect friend to the Russians.
-Zeman actually wants to give the National Medal of Honour to one of these guys, who was a big communist during the communist era.
+Zeman actually wants to give the National Medal of Honor to one of these guys who was a big communist during the communist era.
 They’re both pretty close since they worked together for nearly 20 years.